 For the vast majority of diverticulitis, natural healing methods, such as a diverticulitis diet, will be effective in overcoming this disease.

-In most cases, individuals who follow the three steps for healing outlined above, will start to see relief in a few days.
+In most cases, individuals who follow the three steps for healing outlined above will start to see relief in a few days.
 As your symptoms begin to lessen, continue with the diverticulitis diet and lifestyle changes to ensure you give yourself time to heal.
+Sometimes your doctor will want to follow up with a colonoscopy as well.

 Diverticulitis is not healed overnight; it is a process that can take a couple of months.
 Be patient, and don’t lose faith.

-It is important to remember that maintaining a healthy diet, rich with foods in high fiber, low in unhealthy animal fats, and probiotic supplements can help keep diverticulitis flare-ups away.
+It is important to remember that maintaining a healthy diet, rich with foods in high fiber, low in unhealthy animal fats and probiotic supplements can help keep diverticulitis flare-ups away.
+In any case, a colonoscopy is a good idea to ensure everything is back to proper working order.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.